-Three months ended February 28, 2023 compared with three months ended February 28, 2022
+Three months ended May 31, 2023 compared with three months ended May 31, 2022

-The growth in revenues of 19.5% for the three months ended February 28, 2023, compared with the same period a year ago, was due to higher revenues from each of our segments supported by increased revenues from our workflow solutions, primarily from CTS and, to a lesser extent, Research & Advisory and Analytics & Trading.
-The increase in CTS revenues was mainly driven by CGS related data licensing and issuance revenues.
+The growth in revenues of 8.4% for the three months ended May 31, 2023, compared with the same period a year ago, was due to higher revenues from each of our segments supported by increased revenues in all three of our workflow solutions, Analytics & Trading, CTS and Research & Advisory.
+The increase in revenues from Analytics & Trading was primarily due to increased demand for our portfolio analytics solutions, performance & reporting products, and portfolio & benchmark services.
+The increase in CTS revenues was mainly driven by increased sales of company data, including CGS related data licensing.
 The increase in Research & Advisory revenues was driven mainly by higher demand for our workstations.
-The increase in revenues from Analytics & Trading was primarily due to increased demand for our performance and portfolio reporting products, portfolio analytics solutions and portfolio and benchmark services.

-Six months ended February 28, 2023 compared with six months ended February 28, 2022
+Nine months ended May 31, 2023 compared with nine months ended May 31, 2022

-The growth in revenues of 19.2% for the six months ended February 28, 2023, compared with the same period a year ago, was due to higher revenues from each of our segments supported by increased revenues from our workflow solutions, primarily from CTS and, to a lesser extent, Research & Advisory and Analytics & Trading.
+The growth in revenues of 15.3% for the nine months ended May 31, 2023, compared with the same period a year ago, was due to higher revenues from each of our segments supported by increased revenues from our workflow solutions, primarily from CTS and, to a lesser extent, Research & Advisory and Analytics & Trading.
 The increase in CTS revenues was driven mainly by CGS related data licensing and issuance revenues.
-The increase in Research & Advisory revenues was driven mainly by higher demand for our workstations.
-The increase in revenues from Analytics & Trading was primarily due to increased demand for our performance and portfolio reporting products, portfolio analytics solutions and portfolio and benchmark services.
+The increase in Research & Advisory revenues was mainly due to higher demand for our workstations.
+The increase in revenues from Analytics & Trading was primarily due to increased demand for our performance & reporting products, portfolio analytics solutions and portfolio & benchmark services.